Tapa, Estonia: Religion and culture

 Tapa St. Jacob's Church, an Estonian Evangelical Lutheran Church, was completed with donations from the congregation in 1932.

 At services on 2 December 2007, the first Sunday of Advent, the congregation of the St. Jacob's Lutheran Church, celebrated its 75th anniversary.
 A temporary house of prayer was dedicated in Tapa on 19 June 1921 by the first bishop of the EELK, Jaak Kukk.
 It was named after the apostle John.
 St. Jacob's was dedicated on 27 November 1932, the first Sunday of Advent.
 Either August Tauk or Anatoli Podchekayev is the architect of the neo-historical stone church.
 The altarpiece, called the "Joyous Christ" or "Come to me", was painted by Russian icon artist Olga Obolyaninova.
-The church was renovated from 1953–55 and from 1972–74.
+The church was renovated from 1953 to 1955 and from 1972 to 1974.

 On 10 June 2007, the Baptist church in Tapa celebrated its 75th anniversary.
 The church was established on 12 June 1932, and Philip Gildemann was its first pastor.
 In 1940, services moved to Tapa's Methodist church building.
 In 1980, it acquired the building at Kooli Street 1 for Sunday school and other youth programs.
 In November 2003, it changed its name to the Tapa Living Faith Church (Tapa Elava Usu Kogudus).
 It holds Sunday services, with simultaneous translation into Russian, in Tapa's Methodist church at Kesk Street 11.

 On 30 May 1908, individuals from Tallinn and Tartu met in Tapa to agree on how the Estonian language should be written.
 The Estonian Literary Society in Tartu and the Literature Department of the Folk Education Society of Estonia in Tallinn convened a conference.
 The first of four conferences that were held from 1908 to 1911 was in Tapa.
 The meeting took place in the Harmonie room of what is today Tapa's music school.
 On 30 May 2008, the 100th anniversary of this conference, Tapa organized another conference on the Estonian language.
 The theme of the conference was "Language Grows from Me".

 Before the conference began, a plaque to commemorate the very first conference was unveiled in front of the music school by Kuno Rooba, Tapa's mayor.
 The plaque reads "Tapal toimus esimene eesti kirjakeele konverents" ('The first conference on written Estonian took place in Tapa').